DaWe35/image-router/README.md

 ## Deploy in production

 If you're behind a proxy, don't forget to set timeout to 10 minutes!
+Update: after the empty character streaming that I added to bypass Cloudflare timeouts, I'm not sure if this is still needed.
 Nginx example:
 ```
 proxy_connect_timeout 600s;